cu/silicon/silicon/docs/main.md

 If you click on a heading, you will be taken to that heading in the page, and your browser window will scroll to it if necessary.

-Note that when editing a page, the table of contents is only loaded once when the editor is first loaded and is not updated automatically as the page is being edited.
-Additionally, clicking on the links while the page is being edited does not navigate you to that section.
+When editing a page, the table of contents is not updated automatically as you enter text.
+However, you can update the table of contents by clicking on "update" at the top of the CONTENTS section.
+Clicking on the links in the CONTENTS section does not navigate you to that section while editing a page.

 # Search